 Waffle French Toast

-6 slices of bread (your choice)
+- 6 slices of bread your choice

-3 eggs
+- 3 eggs

-1 cup milk
+- 1 cup milk

-1 teaspoon cinnamon
+- 1 teaspoon cinnamon

-Directions: Mix the eggs and milk together.
+Mix the eggs and milk together.
 Move mixture into a pie plate for easy dipping.
 Sprinkle the egg mixture with cinnamon.
-Dredge both sides of the french toast in the mixture allowing the excess to drip back into the pie plate.
-Place into warm waffle iron and close until finished cooking.

 Coconut Buttermilk Syrup

-1 1/2 cup sugar
+- 1 1/2 cup sugar

-3/4 cup buttermilk
+- 1 cup buttermilk

-1/2 cup butter or margarine
+- 1/2 cup butter

-2 Tablespoons corn syrup
+- 2 Tablespoons corn syrup

-1 teaspoon baking soda
+- 1 teaspoon baking soda

-2 teaspoons vanilla extract
+- 2 teaspoons vanilla extract

-2 teaspoons coconut extract
+- 2 teaspoons coconut extract

-Bring to a boil the first four ingredients (sugar, buttermilk, butter, and corn syrup).
 Remove from heat and stir in the baking soda.
 It will bubble up big.
 Having it off the heat and stirring constantly will help it not boil over.
-Finish by stirring in the vanilla and the coconut extract.

 Dust with powdered sugar and serve with the warm syrup.